 WhatsApp Message Templates

-Message Templates are used in message templates to open marketing, utility, and authentication conversations with customers.
-Unlike free-form messages, message templates are the only type of message that can be sent to customers who have yet to message you, or who have not sent you a message in the last 24 hours.
+Message Templates open marketing, utility, and authentication conversations with customers.
+Unlike free-form messages, message templates are the only message type you send to customers who have not messaged you in the last 24 hours.

 Message Templates must be approved before they can be sent in a message.
 In addition, message templates may be disabled automatically based on customer feedback and engagement.
-Once disabled, a message template cannot be used in a sending message until its quality rating improves or it no longer violates our business or commerce policies.
+Once disabled, a message template cannot be used until its quality rating improves or it no longer violates the business or commerce policies.

-When creating a WhatsApp message template, users can choose from three distinct message template types, each designed for a specific use case and subject to different policies and delivery rules:
+WhatsApp message templates come in three distinct types, each designed for a specific use case with different policies and delivery rules:

-• Marketing: Marketing message templates are used for promotional content, such as product announcements, special offers, newsletters, or personalized recommendations.
+• Marketing: Marketing message templates deliver promotional content, such as product announcements, special offers, newsletters, or personalized recommendations.

 Common use cases include: